-To make matters worse, the ICO handed out three court orders for winding-up petitions last year, which shows the impact these types of fines can have on businesses who haven’t got their Business Continuity & Disaster Recovery plan in place.
+To make matters worse, the ICO handed out three court orders for winding-up petitions last year, which shows the impact these types of data breach fines can have on businesses who haven’t got their Business Continuity & Disaster Recovery plan in place.

 Speak to the experts at Neuways today and avoid becoming the next company to be fined for poor data management policies.